The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 What is high-carbon steel?
 Is it good for knives?

-Steel is generally considered high-carbon if it contains at least 0.5% or 0.6% carbon (up to about 1.5%).
-The higher the carbon content, the harder the steel.
-Blades made from carbon steel can often be sharpened to a finer edge than comparatively soft low-carbon stainless steel knives and will retain their edges for much longer.
-They do require more care and maintenance, though, to prevent the knife from rusting.
+Steel is generally termed high-carbon if it contains at least 0.5% or 0.6% carbon (up to about 1.5%).
+Higher carbon content contributes to steel hardness, and carbon steel blades can often achieve a finer edge than low-carbon stainless steel, retaining edges longer.
+However, they require more care to prevent rust.

 What are the main disadvantages of a carbon steel knife?